HendrikKuehne/belief_propagation/README.md

 [^1]: Exceptions exist, e.g. in two dimensions (see e.g. [arXiv:2507.08080](https://arxiv.org/abs/2507.08080)).

 [^2]: To be more precise, BP only converges on graphs that preserve the positive- or negative-semidefiniteness of the messages.
 If the graph represents the tensor network that is $\braket{\psi|O|\psi}$, this is only the case if
 $O$ is positive- or negative-semidefinite.
-The origin of this behavior lies in he fact that BP was originally used to marginalize over probability distributions.
+The origin of this behavior lies in he fact that BP was originally designed to marginalize over probability distributions.